 This is a 6 liter tempered salad bowl, that would be suitable to build efficient DIY solar collectors from.
 Its thickness would allow it to be vacuum insulated by pumping the air out.
 Efficiency would be high 87% conversion of energy from the sun.

-The base plate is a standard 2400x1200mm plywood, which would be treated with epoxy, to withstand the elements 32 Bowls is placed on every plywood base and would provide 2 square meters sun exposed, sun following area.
-The heat sink inside is made of thin aluminum, which is spun on lathe, just like pots and pans can be manufactured, se video below.
+The base plate is a standard 2400x1200mm plywood, which would be treated with epoxy, to withstand the elements, 32 bowls is placed on every plywood base and would provide 2 square meters sun exposed, sun following area.
+The heat sink inside is made of thin aluminum, which is spun on lathe, just like pots and pans can be manufactured, see video below.

-One 2,4×1,2m unit filled with 32 Solar bowls, has a cost of production on DIY basis of 125 USD and in tropical climate 4,5Kw solar energy is collected by the hour, if converted to electrical energy 1,5KW per hour would be achievable with the low thermal displacement engine, which is still under construction.
+One 2,4×1,2m unit filled with 32 Solar bowls, has a cost of production on DIY basis of 125 USD and in tropical climate 4,5Kw solar energy is collected by the hour, if converted to electrical energy 1,5KW per hour would be achievable with the Tesla turbine.

 Cost for such arrangement would be in the example of a 50 Kw plant would be 6000 USD and that’s is a cost per watt of 0,12 USD compared to electrovoltaic panels who would cost 2 dollar per watt on average, all equipment included.
 In totality this has lowered the price 16.66 times, compared by watt per dollar.
 Also the lifespan of the plant would be very long lasting, up to 100 Years, if quality concrete is used.